 at the Clan MacFarlane Hospitality Tent at the Annual Savannah Scottish Games & Celtic Festival.
 Our tent will be hosted by Jason T. McFarland, Commissioner for Georgia, USA.

-Join us for the 44th Savannah Scottish Games returning on May 7, 2022, at the historic Bethesda Academy.
-After a two-year COVID hiatus, we are welcoming the return of the athletes, pipe bands, highland dancers, border collies, historic reenactors, Scottish vendors, Celtic musicians, and clans back to one of the most beautiful settings in the country.
+Join us for the Savannah Scottish Games at the historic Bethesda Academy.
+Athletes, pipe bands, highland dancers, border collies, historic reenactors, Scottish vendors, Celtic musicians, and clans back to one of the most beautiful settings in the country.

 ABOUT THE SAVANNAH SCOTTISH GAMES & CELTIC FESTIVAL